dataserve/sql-schema-modulizer/README.md

 View the example [config/example.json](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/example.json) file for reference.

 ### Define data tables using pre-defined modules
 View the example [config/exampleBlog.json](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/exampleBlog.json) which generates the entire model layer for a blog using common modules.
-The [`mobuleBlog`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleBlog.json) module extends and requires: [`moduleComment`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleComment.json), [`moduleCategory`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleCategory.json), [`moduleMedia`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleMedia.json), and [`moduleUser`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleUser.json).
+The [`mobuleBlog`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleBlog.json) module extends and imports: [`moduleComment`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleComment.json), [`moduleCategory`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleCategory.json), [`moduleMedia`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleMedia.json), and [`moduleUser`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleUser.json).
 Some are used more than once for different reasons.
 For example the [`moduleMedia`](https://github.com/dataserve/sql-schema-modulizer/blob/master/config/moduleMedia.json) module is built into three separate tables which are used for different cases: media inside blog posts, media inside comments to the blog, and user profile images for blog post authors and blog post commenters.

 ## Configuration JSON Syntax
 There are two types of configuration styles.
 One defines all your tables directly, the other uses modules to extend common functionality via "sub-systems".